Landing Ship Assault

 A major amphibious landing could see 50 LSAs charging toward landing beaches.
 Mines may not be an issue or a major challenge best discussed in another article.
 The basics of amphibious operations can be read here: Amphibious Warfare.
 If defenses are strong, perhaps half of the LSAs will be hit but most will only suffer minor damage.
 Perhaps a dozen will suffer serious damage but continue underway and beach themselves to deliver their landing force and await repairs from LSARs while continuing to provide shelter and support to the landing force.

 Some LSAs may be immobilized or suffer severe damage that threatens sinking.
 These ships will open their stern gate to launch AAVs and lower their landing craft to send embarked Marines to the beach by foot.
-(This is also done whenever offloading is delayed because pontoon assembly is required.)
+This is also done whenever offloading is delayed because pontoon assembly is required, and offloading this weight will lighten the ship allowing it rise higher.
 An LSAR should quickly arrive to assist and evacuate casualties.
 LCUs returning from the beach will head toward disabled LSAs to load their vehicles from its stern gate while the LSAR crane removes cargo.
 Other LSARs will land on the beach to treat casualties and repair damaged LSAs and LCUs.
 Recall that no LSTs were lost to shore fire during all of World War II.
 LSAs might be sunk, but immediate LSAR aid will ensure that personnel and most cargo are rescued.

 LSAs Can Land Anywhere